A Wet room

 Shown right:

-A normal wet
+A typical wet

-floor waste will have a 50mm water
+floor waste will have a water trap

-attach.
-A constant fall must then be
+nearby drain or soil pipe.
+A constant fall must be

-sewer as a 'gravity' flow. |
+This is known as 'gravity' flow. |

 |